omsahare-14/SecurARP/README.md

 # SecurARP

-SecurARP is a cutting-edge network security tool designed to detect and thwart ARP Spoofing attacks.
+SecurARP is a cutting-edge network security tool designed to detect and thwart ARP Poisoning attacks.
 By accessing Address Resolution Protocol (ARP) traffic within your network, SecurARP identifies any malicious attempts to manipulate the ARP tables and redirect network traffic.
 SecurARP provides an essential layer of protection against this common and insidious form of attack, ensuring the integrity and security of your network infrastructure.
 Stay one step ahead of potential threats with SecurARP, the ultimate safeguard against ARP Spoofing.

 ## Table of Contents